Can you guess the top 5 hard to identify produce items at US supermarkets?*

 Signage, messaging, and display box imagery can also help customers and floor staff easily identify organic from non-organic.

-Innovate your retail tech for the best results
+Upgrade your supermarket tech for the best results

 As consumer preference for organic produce continues to rise, supermarkets and retailers will need strategies to ensure their produce is identified correctly every time.
 You can't afford to incorrectly identify items at all, let alone for entire categories.